 It was a motley crew that set out from our house early Saturday morning.
-I had proposed this little expedition after reading an amazing article about the Sierra Ancha in Arizona Highways magazine a few months ago, and was really jazzed when a few people actually seemed serious about accompanying us.
+I had proposed a little expedition after reading an intriguing article about the Sierra Ancha in Arizona Highways magazine a few months prior and was really jazzed when a few people actually seemed serious about accompanying us.

 We set out from Phoenix bright and early, taking the 60 all the way out past the mining town of Miami to Claypool, then heading north towards Roosevelt Lake.
 It was relatively smooth sailing, including the next leg of the trip which involved a nearly 20-mile joggle on a washboard dirt road.
 It didn’t get hairy until we hit the last three or four miles of the drive.

 “High clearance vehicle required for last approx. 4 miles,” is how the guidebook put it — which was true, especially for the second creek crossing which involved hitting the creek at a 45-degree angle and praying we wouldn’t bottom out coming back up the other side.
 What the book failed to mention was something more disturbing than the condition of the narrow, gnarly, boulder-strewn final stretch of road: the approximate 1000-foot drop on the passenger side!

 I felt sick as I crawled along at a snail’s pace, only thankful that I wasn’t a passenger.
 After about 30 harrowing white-knuckle minutes, we finally spotted the little mining road where we would begin our trek up into Pueblo Canyon.

 It was there, hidden high in the cliffs, that the ancient Anchan Culture had lived.
 Thought to have evolved out of an indigenous Archaic culture as early as AD 800, the Anchan people were initially farmers living along the creek banks.
 But late in the 1200s something had changed.